Certifiable Alignment of GNSS and Local Frames via Lagrangian Duality: Certifiable alignment

-In this work, we take the second type of method since the scale of variables is relatively small and the off-the-shelf convex solver is efficient enough.
-It is easy to prove our method can achieve zero-duality-gap under noiseless and abundant measurements.
-Also, the duality is affected by some factors, e.g noises, constraints.
-We first prove the strong duality with a zero-duality-gap solution under abundant noiseless measurements between problem (\ref{equ:qcqp}) and (\ref{equ:dual}).
-Then the measuring conditions are perturbed to analyze the minimal requirements to maintain the strong duality.
-The effect of noise has been proved in \cite{cifuentes_local_2022}.
-The theory has been evaluated in many works, including \cite{dumbgen_globally_2024,giamou_certifiably_2019,rosen_se-sync_2019}.
+However, in robot perception, reaching the global minimum (\textit{cost-tightness}) does not automatically guarantee the recovery of a unique state (\textit{rank-tightness}).
+To recover a definitive robot state, rank-tightness is further required (i.e., $\text{corank}(\mathbf{H}^*) = 1$).
+It has been proven that redundant constraints are contributive to achieving both cost and rank-tightness\cite{dumbgen_globally_2024}.
+Following the geometric framework in\cite{karzan_exactness_2021}, these constraints expand the dual cone to contract its polar cone so that it could tightly recover the convex hull of the original non-convex problem.

+Also, the tightness dual relaxation is affected by some factors, e.g. noises and observability.
+The effect of noise has been proved in\cite{cifuentes_local_2022} and evaluated in many works, including\cite{giamou_certifiably_2019,rosen_se-sync_2019}.
 Except the disturbance from noises, observability is also an important factor.
 An frame alignment method is required to be accurate and optimal even with limited measurements.
-In the following, we focus on the connection between duality gap and observability.
+In the following, we focus on the connection between dual relaxation and observability.